 It does mean, however, that fleets must be ready for the evolution with effective technology in place and employees who are comfortable using it.

-An upcoming Food Logistics webinar, Software and Technology I on Wednesday, August 22, will discuss how software and technology is affecting every part of the global food supply chain.
-Join J.P.
+A recent Food Logistics webinar, Software and Technology I discussed how software and technology is affecting every part of the global food supply chain.
+Watch the conversation with J.P.
 Wiggins, Co-Founder & Vice President of Logistics at 3GTMS, and Jemel Derbali, COO and Co-Founder at Wise Systems, as they talk about how this evolution is preparing the industry to support an increasingly complex supply chains, omnichannel grocery, regulatory compliance and recall events, and more.

 Many companies are meeting the rising pressures of consumer demand by looking to private fleets to support their operations.
-Transport Topics is hosting a webinar, Orchestrating the Supply Chain, to discuss how private fleets are changing the competitive landscape.
-Register now to join a conversation between a sought-after business expert who once helmed Walmart's transportation unit, a forward-thinking head of a major private carrier and a detention expert.
+Transport Topics hosted a webinar, Orchestrating the Supply Chain, to discuss how private fleets are changing the competitive landscape.
+Watch the replay of the conversation between a sought-after business expert who once helmed Walmart's transportation unit, a forward-thinking head of a major private carrier and a detention expert.

 Technology can enhance your business operations and prepare you for the changing landscape at every point in the supply chain.
 Prepare for the connected future and gain insight into your business now with fleet management technology.